 The next day, the women of Italian Parliament wore jeans in order to protest the treatment of this victim.
 For the past 20 years, people across the globe wear denim on the last Wednesday of April to #StandUp against sexual violence and victim blaming.

 We are asking our community to do the same.
-Businesses, schools, agencies, and organizations can pledge $5 to wear Denim on April 24th, 2019 and stand against violence in our community.
+Businesses, schools, agencies, and organizations can pledge $5 to wear denim on Wednesday, April 29th, 2020 and stand against violence in our community.

 DASACC staff can provide trainings, presentations, flyers, and information free of charge.
 If you're interested in learning more, or participating, please contact Kathryn Bednarsky, Community Education Coordinator, at 908.453.4121 x317 or by email.